kaylahrose/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 `CREATE TABLE items(id SERIAL, name TEXT, revenue INT, course TEXT);`

 From above: What does `SERIAL` do?
+>the keyword SERIAL is used to define the data type of the id column.
+SERIAL is a shortcut for BIGSERIAL, an auto-incrementing 64-bit integer that is commonly used as a primary key for tables.
+When a new row is inserted into the table, the database will automatically assign a unique value to the id column, starting at 1 and incrementing by 1 for each subsequent row.
+>
+>SERIAL is a convenient way of creating a primary key column with an auto-incrementing value, without having to explicitly create a separate sequence generator and trigger.
+>
+>It's important to note that SERIAL is specific to the PostgreSQL database management system, and other relational database management systems may have a different syntax for defining auto-incrementing columns.

 Run `SELECT * FROM items;` to make sure it was successful.